Since 2011, more than 4 million Syrians have fled their country in search of safety, seeking asylum in western nations in order to build a new life.

 - co-ordinating and sharing information between municipal, provincial and federal governments

-- providing grants to 5 federally-funded refugee reception centres located in: Edmonton, Calgary, Lethbridge, Medicine Hat and Red Deer
+- providing grants to 6 federally-funded refugee reception centres located in: Edmonton, Calgary, Lethbridge, Medicine Hat, Brooks and Red Deer

-- naming a Provincial Refugee Coordinator and lead coordinators in housing, health, education, and resettlement and integration services to address the most immediate needs
+- establishing a Cross Ministry Refugee Working Group focussing on housing, health, education, resettlement and integration services to address the most immediate needs

 - providing information to the public as it’s made available